charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 	"The big idea was to use encapsulated mini-computers in software which communicated via message passing rather than direct data sharing — to stop breaking down programs into separate “data structures” and “procedures”."
 So the simu_comp_as_worker are equivalent to the mini-computers of Alan Kay's quotation.
 Each simu_comp_as_worker can "talk" with others, and this is the same as messages.
 Every simu_real_word_obj is, at run time, a simu_comp_as_worker, in a technical way of thinking.
 The sole differences with Alan Kay's vision of OOP, is that we're talking about workers, and we'd rather use the "talk" term, for the communication.
 So in clprolf, it would be instead a set of workers talking together.
-The last difference is that we have this vision only at execution time, and we consider this as a technical vision. clprolf's ideal vision, is such a network of objects, but with both simu_real_world_obj, and simu_comp_as_worker, and it aims to stick at reality, independently of a computer.
+The last difference is that we have this vision only at execution time, and we consider this as a technical vision. clprolf's ideal vision, is such a network of objects, but with both simu_real_obj, and simu_comp_as_worker, and it aims to stick at reality, independently of a computer.
 And the message sender in the case of this network of objects, would be, in this case, the programmer.
-When I'm talking of network, it's just the final system with all our simu_real_world_obj, and our simu_comp_as_worker!
+When I'm talking of network, it's just the final system with all our simu_real_obj, and our simu_comp_as_worker!
 We have such system in the applications, by definition of the language.
 For Alan Kay, who created the term "object oriented", an object is such a "mini-computer".
 So a simu_comp_as_worker can be considered as an object in the Alan Kay's sense.
 In clprolf we're talking more about the computer as a whole.
 But the simu_comp_as_worker could indeed be viewed as independant micro-computers, thanks to the encapsulation, and the communication between them(messages).
 The sender of the messages of the simu_comp_as_workers can be here the simu_comp_as_workers themselves, thus communication between objects.
 It's because we have only simu_comp_as_workers in the system.
 So we can say that there is a direct communication between them, if we want.
-It's evident that a simu_real_world_obj can be viewed as the same simu_com_worker, if we use a technical interpretation of his work.
-A "Sorter" class can be viewed as a simu_real_world_obj, for example, of a HUMAN-EXPERT, or as a computer as worker, a computer program for sorting.
-So, as all that there is in clprolf is simu_real_world_obj, and simu_comp_as_worker, we can obtain an equivalent system with only simu_comp_as_worker, as Alan Kay's vision.
+It's evident that a simu_real_obj can be viewed as the same simu_com_worker, if we use a technical interpretation of his work.
+A "Sorter" class can be viewed as a simu_real_obj, for example, of a HUMAN-EXPERT, or as a computer as worker, a computer program for sorting.
+So, as all that there is in clprolf is simu_real_obj, and simu_comp_as_worker, we can obtain an equivalent system with only simu_comp_as_worker, as Alan Kay's vision.

 ### PERFORMANCE OF THE LANGUAGE